3 Popular Bike Routes Through Sonoma Wine Country

 West County Regional Trail

-The picturesque village of Graton is a great place to pick up a snack.
+Graton is a great place to pick up a snack.
 Willow Wood Market Cafe is a popular general store/café with a little something for everyone.

-Easy to Moderate Route
+Moderate Route

 Dry Creek Valley & Alexander Valley Bike Route

-Add the opportunity to hop off your bike now and again to sample award-winning wines and stretch your legs on a winery’s welcoming patio — this route becomes a top-notch experience.
+This 30-mile loop, starting in Healdsburg, is arguably one of the most gorgeous Sonoma Wine Country bike routes.
+Add the opportunity to hop off your bike to sample award-winning wines on a winery’s welcoming patio and this route becomes most memorable.

 For more information, the Santa Rosa Cycling Club offers turn-by-turn instructions for a similar route, with a link to a GPS map.